Monar/react-immutable-pure-component/README.md

 [Here](https://monar.github.io/react-immutable-pure-component/) you will find a simple example of a problem it's solving.

-The `ImmutablePureComponent` extends component functionality by introducing `updateOnProps` and `updateOnStates`.
+The `ImmutablePureComponent` extends component functionality by introducing:
+* `updateOnProps`
+* `updateOnStates`

 With those properties you can specify list of props or states that will be checked for changes.
 If value is `undefined` (default) then all `props` and `state` will be checked, otherwise array of strings is expected.

-This way component can react only to those changes that are important.
-Useful when passing lambda function like this:
-`<Component onChange={(e) => doWhatEver(e)}/> `
+This way component can react to property  changes that matters.
+Useful when passing lambda function like this: `<Component onChange={(e) =>
+doWhatEver(e)}/> `, that otherwise would trigger update every time.

 ```js
 /*
   Copyright (C) 2017 Piotr Tomasz Monarski.
   Licensed under the MIT License (MIT), see